FFNet: MetaMixer-based Efficient Convolutional Mixer Design: FFNs Are Key-Value Memories

 In this section, we conduct an in-depth analysis of the Feed-Forward Network (FFN) within the trained vision model PoolFormer-M36~\cite{yu2021metaformer}.
 We identify the most activated keys on average for each class using the ImageNet-1K validation set.
 Surprisingly, keys specialized for each class demonstrate a human-interpretable correlation in semantically consistent regions, following the point-wise mechanism of the FFN (see Fig.~\ref{app_fig:FFNs_are_kvm} (a)).
 Moreover, these keys operate not in isolation but in a hierarchical and composite manner.
 For instance, certain keys are associated with higher-level concepts shared across classes, such as animal species and machine parts (see Fig.~\ref{app_fig:FFNs_are_kvm} (b)).
 Furthermore, we discover keys that strongly correlate with approximately 70\% to 85\% of the classes.
 For example, $K_{10}$ correlates with the surroundings of the target object, aiding in shape recognition (see Fig.~\ref{app_fig:special_key} (a)), while $K_{1395}$ correlates with a wide range of objects, serving as a detector of objectness (see Fig.~\ref{app_fig:special_key} (b)).

 We also find that $K_{548}$ and $K_{1461}$ from the smaller variant PoolFormer-S12, as well as $K_{382}$ and $K_{2869}$ from the ViT-B trained on ImageNet-21K, operate similarly to the special keys discussed above.
-Additionally, Li et al.~\cite{li2022lazy} observed that the FFN's activations in ViT models are sparse, mirroring observations in Fig.~\ref{fig:FFNs_are_kvm} (a).
+Additionally, ~\cite{li2022lazy} found that the activations of the FFN in ViT models exhibit sparsity, which aligns with the observations in Fig. 2 (a) of the main paper.
 The above results suggest that FFNs generally operate as key-value memories across various models.

 Interestingly, as shown in Fig.~\ref{app_fig:vit_kvm}, class-specific keys in ViT-B not only correlate locally with the target object but also with its immediate surroundings and low-informative background areas.
 This could be related to unexpected behaviors observed in attention layers, such as artifacts in attention maps~\cite{darcet2024register} and query-irrelevant attentions~\cite{ma2022close}.
 Consequently, similar to previous work~\cite{kobayashi2024analyzing} that analyzed internal processing of FFNs in BERT and GPT-2 through attention maps, investigating FFN's key-value mechanism in relation to attention layers in vision models is also a promising future research direction.